elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 This operation is idempotent, if the index already exist, we wait until its status turns yellow.

 - Because we will be transforming documents before writing them into this index, we can already set the mappings to the target mappings for this version.
 The source index might contain documents belonging to a disabled plugin.
 So set `dynamic: false` mappings for any unknown saved object types.
-- (optionally disable refresh to speed up indexing performance ?)
+- (Since we never query the temporary index we can potentially disable refresh to speed up indexing performance.
+Profile to see if gains justify complexity)

 ### New control state
   → `REINDEX_SOURCE_TO_TEMP_OPEN_PIT`